Snayff/note_to_self/README.md

  		-  browser, left and mid, no opacity
    		-  broswer, right, no opacity
 - setup VSCode for editing Hyprland: https://marketplace.visualstudio.com/items?itemName=ewen-lbh.hyprland
+- ? do we need to use nwg-look? https://github.com/nwg-piotr/nwg-look
+- ? swap swappy for hyprshot or flameshot
+- ? anything to copy from HyDE? https://github.com/Hyde-project/hyde
+- ? swap to hyprpanel from waybar? https://github.com/Jas-SinghFSU/HyprPanel
+- hyprland dotfile backups
+- change dropdown terminal to use alacritty (and note about changing the default to alacritty)

 ## Functionality
 - Swappy